rayaman/multi/README.md

 1.4.1 - First Public release of the library

-IMPORTANT:
+IMPORTANT:</br>
 Every update I make aims to make things simpler more efficent and just better, but a lot of old code, which can be really big, uses a lot of older features.
 I know the pain of having to rewrite everything.
 My promise to my library users is that I will always have backwards support for older features!
-New ways may exist that are quicker and eaiser, but the old features/methods will be supported.
+New ways may exist that are quicker and eaiser, but the old features/methods will be supported.</br>
 # TODO (In order of importance)
 - Finish the wiki stuff.
 (10% done)</br>
 - Test for unknown bugs</br>